There's Going To Be One More Major Change In The Final Season Of

 "Obviously, Jess and Nick ended where they ended and we want to look at that and figure out how to make that play in some more interesting way.
 I think there’s still stuff that has to be done with all the characters," executive producer David Finkel told Entertainment Weekly.
 "In a world where Schmidt (Max Greenfield) and Cece (Hannah Simone) and Winston (Lamorne Morris) and Jess have all sort of found the thing that they've been looking for, at least in their work lives, that Nick’s still on his road is interesting.
 I think there's a lot of fun to be had there."

-News of the final renewal came from actor Jake Johnson himself, who tweeted the details on Mother's Day.
+News of the final renewal came from actor Jake Johnson himself, who tweeted the details on Mother's Day (in the US).

 #NewGirl has been picked up for 8 final episodes!
 Very excited to be able to finish what we started.
 Also Happy Mother's Day, ladies.— jake johnson (@MrJakeJohnson) May 14, 2017